exoRift/mindsmachines-connect4/documentation/introduction.md

 Websocket URLs generally follow this structure: `ws://123.456.789.10:1234` where the first set of numbers is the IP address and the second number is the port.

 ## Running the server
-The server can be started by running the executable provided to you.
+The server can be started by running the executable which can be downloaded [here](https://github.com/exoRift/mindsmachines-connect4/releases/tag/v1.0.0).
 By default, it will use port 5000.
 If port 5000 is taken, use the command line to run the file and you can supply a port number afterward to switch the port.

 > [!TIP]
 > If Windows gives you gripe, click "More Info" and then click "Run Anyway"